jackcallister/jarsbe.github.io/_posts/2015-12-19-getting-started-with-electronics-pt-1-basics.markdown

 Wattage or power is the actual work performed by the electrical current.

-Conductors are materials that do not resist the flow of electrons (very much).

-All conductors have some resistance.
-This is measured in Ohms.
+Conductors are materials that do not resist the flow of electrons.
+All conductors have some resistance and this is measured in Ohms.

 ---

 ## AC/DC

-Current can flow through a circuit in one direction or periodically switch directions, these are called called direct current and alternating current respectively.
-The direction of current in electronics is called polarity.
+Current can flow through a circuit in one continuos direction.
+This is called direct current (DC).

+Current can also quickly and periodically switch directions.
+This is known as alternating current (AC).

 ---